NikolayDupak/OmniBot/README.md

-# Robot based on macanum wheels
+# Robot based on mecanum wheels
 ## Kinematics
 image
 ### The configuration parameters of the system are defined as follows: